Rangi42/polishedcrystal/README.md

    * Drain Kiss drains 75% HP
    * Double-Edge does 33% recoil damage
    * Flare Blitz does 33% recoil damage
-   * Avalanche is low priority and doubles damage if user is hit first
+   * Avalanche doubles damage if user is hit first
    * Low Kick's power is based on weight
    * Sitrus Berry (formerly Gold Berry) restores 25% of max HP, not 30 HP
    * Oran Berry, Sitrus Berry, and Berry Juice activate at 1/3 HP, not 1/2